uwegeercken/neo4j-csv-processor/README.md

 create (node:Employee:Meta {lname:"last_name", employee_key:"key:ID", birth_date:"birth_date", year_of_birth: "born:int"});

 Note that we have a label "Meta".
-When we run the neo4j-csv-processor we will tell it to use which have this label.
-We also have the mandatory ID field and the year_of_birth is marked as type "integer".
+When we run the neo4j-csv-processor we will tell it to use nodes which have this label.
+We also have the mandatory "ID" field and the year_of_birth is marked as type "integer".

 or